ciscoheat/superforms-web/src/routes/get-started/+page.md

   email: z.string().email()
 });
 ```

+This schema represents the data in the form.

 The [Zod documentation](https://zod.dev/?id=primitives) has all the details for creating schemas, but this is all you need to know for now.